julia-kudinovich/frontend-nanodegree-mobile-portfolio/README.md

 ### How to run the application

-Go to <a href="https://julia-kudinovich.github.io/frontend-nanodegree-mobile-portfolio/" target="_blank">here</a> to open the application directly from my GitHub page.
+Go <a href="https://julia-kudinovich.github.io/frontend-nanodegree-mobile-portfolio/" target="_blank">here</a> to open the application directly from my GitHub page.

 ### Optimization made to index.html
 - Minified css and js files